 - Smooth the way for a good author–editor relationship.
 If you're an author, know what to ask me to do and be clear about what you expect from me.
 If you're a desk editor, check that the author will be available at the right time to answer my queries or consider passing on my name and say that I'll be in touch in due course.

 - Recognise that, as well as editing and proofreading, a house style is essential to ensure a high-quality product.
 If you don't have a style guide, please commission an SfEP member to help you compile one, which can include specifying a published reference book.
 The SfEP guide Your House Style: Styling your words for maximum impact may help.

-- Brief your freelances well, pay them reasonably and promptly, and make the most of their expertise.
-If you do, you will get the best freelances, who will ease your burden considerably, stay in business and be loyal to you.
+- Brief your freelancers well, pay them reasonably and promptly, and make the most of their expertise.
+If you do, you will get the best freelancers, who will ease your burden considerably, stay in business and be loyal to you.